ControlBits/EMIT/README.md

 Welcome, this is the repository for EMIT (Environmental Monitoring IoT) development kit.

-EMIT is currently a crowdfunding project on CrowdSupply, check it out here: https://www.crowdsupply.com/controlbits/emit
+EMIT successfully completed its crowdfunding on the 3rd September 2020 and the first batch of PCBs are being manufactured now!

-The Crowdfunding is expected the complete on the 3rd September 2020 - by then we will also have released all documentation, code examples, software developer guide and the schematics here in this reposity.
+You can pre-order yours from CrowdSupply, check it out here: https://www.crowdsupply.com/controlbits/emit

 # EMIT Details